saikrishnatbijil/questdb.io/docs/__guidelines/template/sql.md

 - `this` does that and is useful
 - `this` does that and is also useful

+## Description

+Further explanation for when the first line introduction is not sufficient.

+## Notes

+Edge cases.

 ## Examples

 Examples are introduced by a title text and an optional description.
 Ideally